 As Truth and Falseness are paired concepts: you create diminishing returns of benefit when exclusively pushing toward truth.
 In fact, at some point, the very push for accuracy creates false readings and seeds of problems, that end up pushing one to false statements.

 When looking at any spiritual teaching, we have the same issues.
 People “focus” in on only “their” truth, or the truth being projected by particular teaching as being “wholly true”.
 To focus solely on truth ends up pushing extreme manners of resolution, such as conflict, to resolve out differences in opinion or even chasing phantoms of truth.

-So in the end it is easier to accept we all have to deal with a mixture of truth / falseness in all statements we encounter.
+So, in the end, it is easier to accept we all have to deal with a mixture of truth/falseness in all statements we encounter.
 To instead learn how to “flip” what ends up being false.
 This allows a Taoist to learn as much from the false aspects of what we encounter.
 One benefit of this approach is it works as a path to discover a harmony between conflicting view points and how to balance many different personal truths.

 This is all very important in working with potential since as a Taoist we sort how you relate to life and your truths in a holistic manner.
 Holding truths lightly, since one truth is always in reflection -> a rainbow of truths and a collage of falseness.
 Which you have to take together and re-paint out as a mural of an answer for those you work with to see as a path towards their answers.